Barking is a way dogs communicate. It can mean anything from playfulness to danger.

-Barking is simply one way dogs communicate and can mean anything from playfulness to danger.
-However, as a dog owner, you are responsible to ensure your dog does not create a nuisance by barking excessively.
+As a dog owner, you are responsible for making sure your dog does not create a nuisance by barking excessively.

 - being fixed to a point with restricted movement for long periods of time